bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image27%20-%20testI%20loss.png?raw=true)]

 ##### Conclusions:
-In this combination we run more epochs for the alexnet of the Test B. As we can see, the combination still don't have overfit, is quite robust.
-The only problem is that we don't improve the accuracy level of Test B.
+In this combination I run more epochs for the alexnet of the Test B. As I can see, the combination still don't have overfit, is quite robust.
+The only problem is that I don't improve the accuracy level of Test B.

 ### TEST J: